 Production from the Enochdhu field is accomplished via the existing Callanish subsea manifold and Britannia Platforms.
 The field is situated 18km south-west of the Britannia platform and approximately 8km south-east of the Callanish subsea manifold.

 The production manifold has a provision for one more production well in future.
-The manifold is tied back to the existing Callanish manifold via a 7.5km subsea bundle comprised 8in multi-phase production pipeline, 6in gas lift pipeline, and electro-hydraulic controls (EHC) umbilical.
+The manifold is tied back to the existing Callanish manifold via a 7.5km subsea bundle comprised 8in the multi-phase production pipeline, 6in gas lift pipeline, and electro-hydraulic controls (EHC) umbilical.

 The subsea bundle with integrated towhead structures at both ends are routed to a new tie-in manifold stationed adjacent to the Callanish manifold.